Residents west of Ranshaw Way (Highway 965) will have services provided on Tuesdays.

 - Chemically treated or painted wood

 Bags, imprinted with “Johnson County Refuse,” are $1.65 each and may be filled to 39 gallons/40 pounds.
-Brush and small limbs: two bundles picked up free of charge each Wednesday.
+Brush and small limbs: two bundles picked up free of charge on your collection day.
 Must be cut approximately four feet long and tied in bundles weighing 40 pounds or less.
-All customers receive weekly recycling collection, regardless of their trash collection schedule.
+All customers receive weekly yard waste collection, regardless of their trash collection schedule.

 The Johnson County Refuse bags are available at City Hall (3 Quail Creek Circle), True Value (55 S Dubuque Street), LD Express (900 W Penn Street) and Fareway (615 Westwood Drive).